 The successful candidate must have a doctoral degree in public health or a closely related field.
 An M.P.H. is preferred, but not required.
 The department seeks applicants with experience in one or more of the following areas of public health practice: (1) evaluating evidence-based interventions in practice settings; (2) community health assessments; (3) community-based participatory research, (4) building organizational capacity of state and local health agencies and community-based organizations; (5) developing applied evaluation research collaborations; and (6) public health preparedness and emergency response.
 Individuals with demonstrated experience and a commitment to excellence in online teaching are strongly encouraged to apply.

 An offer of employment is contingent upon background verification.

 George Mason University is one of the fastest growing universities in the country with a national reputation for innovation in higher education, and its extraordinary diversity of its students.
 The university holds a top U.S. News and World Report "Up and Coming" spot for national universities and is recognized for its global appeal and excellence in higher education.
-It is currently the largest university in Virginia with students from all 50 states and over 135 countries studying in 200 degree programs.
+It is currently the largest university in Virginia with students from all 50 states and over 135 countries studying in over 200 degree programs.
 Mason is located in Fairfax, Va., which is part of the greater Washington, D.C., metropolitan area, offering easy access to the nation's capital.

 About the Department: